 SAGD Greenfield Expansion Equipment & Technology

 Across seven facility expansion phases, Vista performed the front-end engineering design (FEED), detailed engineering, and construction support for this commercial SAGD heavy oil facility.
 Vista engineered a unique water recycling system to limit waste-water blowdown.
-Other equipment and technology included:
+Other equipment and technology including:

 - Emulsion separation: inlet degasser, FWKOs, and Treaters including associated chemical feed systems, and a flash treating system